David Dodge Boyden

-David Dodge Boyden (Westport, Connecticut, December 10, 1910 – Berkeley, California – September 18, 1986) was an American musicologist and violinist specializing in organology and performance practice.
+David Dodge Boyden (10 December 1910 – 18 September 1986) was an American musicologist and violinist specializing in organology and performance practice.

 Education

-Boyden received a BA (1932) and MA (1938) from Harvard University; he also studied at Columbia University and Hartt School of Music (the latter awarding him an honorary Ph.D. in 1957).
+Boyden received a BA (1932) and MA (1938) from Harvard University.
+He also studied at Columbia University and the Hartt School of Music, which awarded him an honorary PhD in 1957.

 Career

-After teaching for a year at Mills College, Boyden joined the faculty at the University of California, Berkeley in 1939; he taught at UC Berkeley until 1975 as assistant professor (1943-9), associate professor (1949–55), full professor (1955-75), and also served as chairman of the music department (1955–61).
-Boyden played an important role in the development of the UC Berkeley music department in his position as chair.
-He was instrumental not only in building up the musicology department, but also in promoting the ethnomusicology, composition, and performance sectors.
+After teaching for a year at Mills College, Boyden joined the faculty at the University of California, Berkeley in 1939.
+He taught there until 1975, serving as assistant professor (1943–1949), associate professor (1949–1955), and full professor (1955–1975).
+He also served as chairman of the music department from 1955 to 1961.

+Boyden played a significant role in the development of the UC Berkeley music department, contributing to the growth of musicology and supporting ethnomusicology, composition, and performance studies.

-Boyden was twice president of the American Musicological Society (1954–56, 1960–62), and a member of the executive board in 1958, 1966, and 1978-79.
-He was also involved with the International Musicological Society, the Royal Musical Association (England), the Galpin Society (London), and the Stradivari Society.
-After a long struggle with Parkinson’s disease, Boyden died on September 18, 1986.
+He was twice president of the American Musicological Society (1954–1956, 1960–1962) and served on its executive board in 1958, 1966, and 1978–1979.
+He was also associated with the International Musicological Society, the Royal Musical Association, the Galpin Society, and the Stradivari Society.

+After a long struggle with Parkinson’s disease, Boyden died on 18 September 1986.

 Awards

-Boyden was awarded a Fulbright to teach at Oxford University (1963), and thrice received a Guggenheim fellowship (1954, 1967, 1970).
-The University of California, Berkeley honored him with the Berkeley Citation in 1980.
+Boyden received a Fulbright grant to teach at the University of Oxford in 1963 and was awarded a Guggenheim Fellowship three times (1954, 1967, 1970).
+The University of California, Berkeley honoured him with the Berkeley Citation in 1980.

 Publications

-Boyden published in many journals, including The Musical Quarterly, The Journal of the American Musicological Society, and The Strad.
-Boyden published three textbooks, including the widely read An Introduction to Music.
-Boyden's focal scholarly research, however, was his innovative work on string instruments and performance practice; this culminated in the publication A History of Violin Playing from its Origins to 1761.
-This book, first published in 1965, and later translated into German and Polish, was a seminal work in both organology and performance studies.
-It has been influential not only for scholars, but also for generations of string players.
+Boyden published in journals such as The Musical Quarterly, The Journal of the American Musicological Society, and The Strad.
+He authored several books, including An Introduction to Music.

+His most notable work is A History of Violin Playing from its Origins to 1761, first published in 1965 and later translated into German and Polish.
+The book is considered an important contribution to the study of organology and performance practice.

 A History of Violin Playing from its Origins to 1761

-This work follows a chronology divided into four parts: “I. The Formative Period, 1520-1600”; “II.
-The Development of an Idiomatic Technique, 1600-1650”; “III.
-National School of the Late Seventeenth Century.
-The Rise of Virtuosity”; and “IV.
-The Culmination of the Early History of Violin Playing, 1700-1761.”
-In each of these sections Boyden utilizes musical analyses of relevant works, organological studies, and iconographical studies, as well as critical examinations of treatises and contemporary accounts to elucidate the development of the violin, its performance and technique.
-Boyden also adeptly infuses personal insight from his broad experience and knowledge as a scholar of musical objects and performance.
-Boyden started a sequel to A History of Violin Playing from its Origins to 1761, but it was never completed.
+The work is organised into four chronological sections: “The Formative Period, 1520–1600”; “The Development of an Idiomatic Technique, 1600–1650”; “National Schools of the Late Seventeenth Century and the Rise of Virtuosity”; and “The Culmination of the Early History of Violin Playing, 1700–1761”.

+In these sections, Boyden uses musical analysis, organological and iconographical studies, and historical treatises to examine the development of violin technique and performance.
+He also began work on a sequel, which remained unfinished.